JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

                     while (true) {
                         val event = awaitPointerEvent()
                         val position = event.changes.first().position
-                        // on every relayout Compose will send synthetic Move event,
+                        // On each relayout, Compose will send a synthetic Move event,
                         // so we skip it to avoid event spam if (event.type != PointerEventType.Move) {
                             list.add(0, "${event.type} $position")